 Leonard had his first world title fight at the age of 23 on November 30, 1979 after 25 professional fights, against Wilfred Benítez for the welterweight WBC and The Ring titles.
 He defeated Benítez via 15th round TKO to become the welterweight champion of the world.

-Some of Leonard's best fights and notable victories include wins over Marvelous Marvin Hagler, Roberto Durán, Thomas Hearns, Ayub Kalule, Wilfred Benítez, and Dave Boy Green.
+Some of Leonard's best fights and notable victories include wins over four Hall-of-Famers (Roberto Durán, Marvelous Marvin Hagler, Thomas Hearns, and Wilfred Benítez), Ayub Kalule, Donny Lalonde, and Dave Boy Green.

-Sugar Ray Leonard fought a total of 40 times during his professional career.
-He was among the very best of his generation and put on some incredible performances.
+Leonard fought a total of 40 times during his professional career, which includes 13 world-title fights at four weight divisions — super-welterweight, super-middleweight, middleweight, and welterweight.
+He was among the very best of his generation and put on some incredible performances in his fights.
 These seven fights are the highlight of his career.

-A 23-year old Sugar Ray Leonard (26-0, 17 KO) faced Dave Boy Green, who was 26 years old with a record of 33-2 in a welterweight title defense fight.
-Green was on a two-fight win streak with 26 KO wins.
-Leonard was the taller of the two by 2 cms and also had a 11 cm reach advantage.
+On March 1, 1997, a 40-year old Sugar Ray Leonard (36-2-1, 25 KO) fought Puerto Rican boxer Héctor Camacho, who was 34 years old with a record of 62-3-1.
+Camacho was on a five-fight win streak with 30 KO wins.
+Leonard was the taller of the two by 10 cms and also had a 13 cm reach advantage.
+Coming into this fight, Camacho had three losses, but had never been stopped.

-A 25-year old Sugar Ray Leonard (29-1, 20 KO) faced an undefeated Ayub Kalule, who was 27 years old with a record of 36-0.
-Kalule was on a 36-fight win streak with 18 KO wins.
-Leonard was the taller of the two by 4 cms and also had a 3 cm reach advantage.
+On February 9, 1991, a 34-year old Sugar Ray Leonard (36-1-1, 25 KO) faced fellow American boxer Terry Norris, who was 23 years old with a record of 25-3.
+Leonard was challenging Norris' WBC super-welterweight title.
+Norris was on a five-fight win streak with 14 KO wins.
+Leonard was the taller of the two by 2 cms and also had a 14 cm reach advantage.
+Coming into this fight, Norris had three losses, one of which was via stoppage.

-In a rematch, a 33-year old Sugar Ray Leonard (35-1-1, 25 KO) faced Roberto Durán, who was now 38 years old with a record of 85-7 in a super-middleweight title defense fight.
+On December 7, 1989, in their 3rd fight, a 33-year old Sugar Ray Leonard (35-1-1, 25 KO) faced Roberto Durán again, who was now 38 years old with a record of 85-7 in a super-middleweight title-defense fight.
 Durán was on a six-fight win streak with 61 KO wins.
 Leonard was the taller of the two by 9 cms and also had a 20 cm reach advantage.
+Coming into this fight, Durán had seven losses, two of which were via stoppage.

 Leonard defeated Durán via 12 round unanimous decision to retain the WBC super-middleweight title.